Nithur-M/work-from-anywhere/frontend-jobs.md

 &lt;li&gt;You are an advocate for coded style guides and creating highly componentized systems.&lt;/li&gt;
 &lt;li&gt;You prefer to work fully remote and are effectively engaging in a distributed team from the location of your choosing.&lt;/li&gt;
 &lt;/ul&gt;
-&lt;p&gt;Benefits of interest:&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;Benefits of interest:&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;
-&lt;li&gt;Multiple paid time off programs, including accrued PTO, parental leave, bereavement leave, and company holidays – including an all-company break from Christmas Eve to New Years Day.&lt;/li&gt;
+&lt;li&gt;Multiple paid time off programs, including PTO, parental leave, bereavement leave, and company holidays – including an all-company break from Christmas Eve to New Years Day&lt;/li&gt;
-&lt;li&gt;Health, dental, and life insurance programs (available for United States team members).&lt;/li&gt;
+&lt;li&gt;Health, dental, and life insurance programs (available for United States and UK team members)&lt;/li&gt;
-&lt;li&gt;Retirement contribution programs (currently available in the U.S. and U.K.).&lt;/li&gt;
+&lt;li&gt;Retirement contribution programs (currently available in the U.S. and U.K.)&lt;/li&gt;
-&lt;li&gt;Flexible and alternate schedule programs - including options for 4-day work week (Monday-Thursday) configurations.&lt;/li&gt;
+&lt;li&gt;Flexible and alternate schedule programs - including options for 4-day work week (Monday-Thursday) configurations&lt;/li&gt;
-&lt;li&gt;$3,000 USD accrued annually in professional development budget for you to spend on conferences, training, or to buy back time for programs like independent study.&lt;/li&gt;
+&lt;li&gt;$1,000 accrued annually in professional development budget for you to spend on conferences, training, or to buy back time for programs like independent study&lt;/li&gt;
-&lt;li&gt;Global Company summits – opportunities to meet, socialize and learn with fellow 10uppers in person at remarkable destinations.&amp;nbsp;&lt;/li&gt;
+&lt;li&gt;Global Company summits – opportunities to meet, socialize, and learn with fellow team members in person at remarkable destinations&lt;/li&gt;
-&lt;li&gt;An end-of-year all-hands bonus program, along with smaller opportunities for recognition throughout the year.&lt;/li&gt;
+&lt;li&gt;An end-of-year all-hands bonus program, along with smaller opportunities for recognition throughout the year&lt;/li&gt;
-&lt;li&gt;A Director of Engineering that supports your career growth and development.&lt;/li&gt;
+&lt;li&gt;A Director of Engineering that supports your career growth and development&lt;/li&gt;
 &lt;/ul&gt;
 &lt;p&gt;The expected annual salary range for this position is between &lt;strong&gt;$90,000 and $150,000 USD&lt;/strong&gt;.
 Compensation is determined based on a variety of factors including relevant experience, other job related qualifications/skills, geographic location, and business needs.&lt;/p&gt;
 &lt;div&gt;&lt;strong&gt;Join our team!&amp;nbsp;&lt;/strong&gt;&lt;/div&gt;